cloudy gecko of Nelson's marble and limestone country

 - Not Threatened

-The lizard of the misty forest.
-Cloudy Gecko has a pattern that resembles the clouds that drift over the Southern Alps.
-At seven to nine centimetres in length, it is a medium-sized gecko, with grey to brown colouration and darker blotches and spots that resemble clouds.
-Belly is pale cream, eyes large and dark, adapted for night vision.
-A gecko that wears the weather on its skin.
+The misty forest has its own residents.
+This is one of them.
+The Cloudy Gecko wears the weather on its skin.
+At seven to nine centimetres in length, it is a medium-sized gecko.
+Grey to brown colouration features darker blotches and spots that resemble clouds.
+Belly is pale cream.
+Eyes are large and dark, adapted for night vision.
+A gecko that lives where the rain falls and the mist hangs.

-To see a Cloudy Gecko is to see a creature of the misty forest, a lizard that has lived in the trees of the South Island for millions of years.
-Its cloudy pattern is a reminder of the weather that shapes the landscape, of the rain and the mist that feed the forests.
+To see a Cloudy Gecko is to see a creature of the misty forest.
+A lizard that has lived in the trees of the South Island for millions of years.
+Its cloudy pattern is a reminder of the weather that shapes the landscape.
+Of the rain and the mist that feed the forests.
+The forest is damp.
+The mist hangs low.
+The gecko clings to a branch.
+Its cloudy pattern blends with the lichen.
+It does not move.
+It does not need to.
+It has been here for millions of years.
+It will be here as long as the mist keeps falling.